AshmitJain10/Slidely-Frontend/README.md

 ViewSubmissionsForm - Where you can view all the submissions made and you can also toggle them using Previous and next Buttons
+In the view submissions form I've added the options of deleting and editing the form I was unable to implement Search form by emails